KenB773/AzureDevOpsPipeline/README.md

-# Azure DevOps Pipeline + Terraform Deployment Tutorial
+# Azure DevOps Pipeline + Terraform Deployment

 ![None](https://miro.medium.com/v2/resize\:fit:700/0*5iGW5XrxHIeZb-eX.png)

 ## Use Azure DevOps to Automate Terraform Deployments in Azure

-In this walkthrough, we’ll build a robust multi-stage Azure DevOps pipeline that deploys Terraform-managed infrastructure to Azure.
-Along the way, we’ll:
+In this project we’ll build a robust, multi-stage Azure DevOps pipeline that deploys Terraform-managed infrastructure to Azure.
+The plan:

 * Store Terraform backend state in Azure Blob Storage
 * Configure a Service Principal and grant it scoped RBAC access